 1. What is Business Turnover

 It’s all the sales you have generated in your business for work you have carried out or the product you have sold.
-Business turnover does not include money earned as interest or business loans.
-These are dealt with in a different way for both taxes and in accounting.
+Business turnover does not include money earned as interest or received in the form of business loans.
+These are dealt with in a different way in accounting and when you fill in your tax return.

 Don’t worry, you’ll be able to get tax relief on any fees deducted from your earnings when you enter your expenses into your tax return.
 You’ll find the figures you need by referring back to all the places you collected money like: